Walter Adams (economist): Legacy

 During his career, Walter Adams wrote more than a dozen economics books and untold numbers of scholarly papers.
 He retired from MSU in 1992 and became the Vernon F. Taylor Distinguished Professor of Economics at Trinity University that same year, a position he held until his death.
 Trinity's Department of Economics established the Walter Adams Prize for Excellence in Economics in his honor, "to recognize a graduating economics major at Trinity who has achieved great distinction in scholarship and involvement in the life of the University community."

 Beyond his scholarly prowess, Walter Adams is remembered at Michigan State as being the "ultimate Spartan fan."
 He held season tickets to seats directly behind the visiting team's bench in Jenison Fieldhouse, where basketball games were played through the 1988–89 season.
 (Today, an NCAA rule prohibits this.)
 "Ears were assailed by his piercing voice as he stridently ragged the opposing coach and offered advice to our own coaches on how to defeat the enemy."
 Coach Bobby Knight, then of Indiana, who often received the brunt of Adams's vitriol, began a pre-game gift exchange with Adams as an attempt at appeasement (to little avail).

 Walter Adams donated instruments to the Spartan Marching Band and was made an "honorary band member," a rare honor.
 Each fall he would put on his band jacket and a green Tyrolean hat with green-and-white plume, place one of his trademark cigars between his teeth, and lead the band in its march to the stadium.
 He was known as the "Number One Band Fan."
 Today a scholarship for a marching band member demonstrating academic excellence is endowed in Adams' name.

 Walter Adams died at home of pancreatic cancer on September 8, 1998.
 Soon after his death, the former army cadet drill field west of the Music Building, from which the Spartan Marching Band steps off to march to the stadium on football Saturdays, was renamed from Landon Field (after the nearby residence hall) to Walter Adams Field.
 A commemorative garden, plaque and park bench, nestled at the edge of the field midway between Cowles House and the Music Building, were later added.

-In 2002 a former student and protégé of Adams, MSU Trustee Randall L. Pittman, along with his wife Mary, donated USD $6 million to restore and update Marshall Hall, a former bacteriology laboratory which has long held offices of the Department of Economics.
+In 2002 a former student and protégé of Adams, MSU Trustee Randall L. Pittman, along with his wife Mary, donated US$6 million to restore and update Marshall Hall, a former bacteriology laboratory which has long held offices of the Department of Economics.
 For their generosity the Pittmans were allowed to append a name to the building, and they chose to honor Walter Adams.
 The building is now known as Marshall–Adams Hall.